-The ICF conceptualises a person’s level of functioning in terms of body functions and structures, activities and participation, as a dynamic interaction between their health condition(s) and environmental and/or personal factors (Figure ABOUT.2; WHO 2001).
+The ICF conceptualises a person’s level of functioning, in terms of body functions and structures, activities and participation, as a dynamic interaction between their health condition(s) and environmental and/or personal factors (Figure ABOUT.2; WHO 2002).
 Disability is an umbrella term for impairments of body function or structure, activity limitations or participation restrictions.

 People experience different degrees of impairment, activity limitation and participation restriction.
 Disability can be related to genetic disorders, illnesses, accidents, ageing, injuries or a combination of these factors.
-Importantly, how people experience disability is affected by environmental factors—including the opportunities, services and assistance they can access—as well as by personal factors and community attitudes.
+Importantly, how people experience disability is affected by environmental factors – including community attitudes and the opportunities, services and assistance they can access – as well as by personal factors.

 The definition and identification of disability used in each collection can vary, depending on the collection’s type and purpose.
-For instance, definitions in population surveys vary between different types of surveys as well as from those used to determine eligibility for support services or payments.
 For example:

 Some data collections, such as on hospital admissions, do not identify disability at all.